yuchaozhi/MCANet/README.md

 ## Model Architecture
 The architecture consists of the following components:
 ![Model Architecture](./figures/MCANet.png)
+Illustration of the proposed MCANet for gland segmentation. (a) We design parallel multi-scale attention (PMA) to precisely distinguish between the edge areas of the gland image and other areas.
+We also design cross-dimensional attention (CDA) to interactively model channels and spatial dimensions in complex gland images. (b) We design multi-scale skip connections to capture the local and global features of glands through cascade connection and residual connection.

 ### 1. **PMA**
    - We propose parallel multi-scale attention (PMA) mechanism, which preserves pixels' spatial position information through the aggregation of cross-channel and multi-scale information to more accurately distinguish the edge region from other regions of glandular images.